OuhscBbmc/data-science-practices-1/ch-style.md

 ### Granularity {#style-factor-granularity}

 Sometimes it helps to represent the values differently, say a granular and a coarse way.
-We say `cut7` or `cut3` to denotes the number of levels; this is related to [`base::cut()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/cut.html).  'unknown' and 'other' are frequently levels, and they counts toward the quantity.
+We say `cut7` or `cut3` to denotes the number of levels; this is related to [`base::cut()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/cut.html).  'unknown' and 'other' are frequently levels, and they count toward the quantity.

 ```r
 education_cut7      = dplyr::recode(